scds/intro-python/lessons/lesson3d.md

 ### List Indexing

-You can also access a particular index of a list using the square bracket notation we used when working with strings.
+You can also access a particular index of a list using the square bracket notation we use when working with strings.

 <div class="code-example" markdown="1">